dubzzz/fast-check/website/blog/2023-05-21-whats-new-in-fast-check-3-9-0/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 In this release, our primary focus has been to enhance the race condition detection mechanisms, making them stronger and more effective.
-Additionally, we have made significant updates to the documentation, ensuring it provides comprehensive and up-to-date information.
+Additionally, we did significant updates of the documentation, ensuring it provides comprehensive and up-to-date information.

 Continue reading to explore the detailed updates it brings.